Rohith-1717/GRU-Eviction-Runtime/README.md

 - Swap-file-backed virtual memory
 - Runtime collection of latency and swap statistics
 - Modular architecture for experimenting with replacement algorithms

-## Swap Management

-Modified pages are written to `swapfile.bin` using `pwrite()`.

-Each evicted page is assigned a swap slot.

-Whenever a swapped-out page is accessed again, it is restored using `pread()`.

 ---